Extiri/extiri-web/README.md

 # Security

-2 vulnerabilities of moderate (CVE-2023-23936) and high (CVE-2023-24807) severity were detected in undici, extiri-web's dependency.
-Commit c8ce7a06c2a10b250bbf4c997cd40845da5579a1 updated undici to a patched version.
-It is recommended not to use versions before this commit.
+2 vulnerabilities of high (CVE-2023-29008, CVE-2023-29003) severity were detected in SvelteKit.
+The newest release 1.1.0 updates it to the patched version.
+It is recommended not to use versions before this release.

 ## Developing